 Some cooks complain that All-Clad handles don’t give a comfortable grip.
 So, it’s not easy to lift the pan well.
-Since comfort is a subjective aspect, what works better for me may not work for you.
+Since comfort is subjective, what works better for me may not work for you.

-All I have learned is that polymer handles possess an ergonomic design that offers a firm grip.
-In comparison with stainless ones, you may find it daunting to use them in ovens.
+I have learned that polymer handles possess an ergonomic design that offers a firm grip.
+Compared with stainless ones, you may find it daunting to use them in ovens.

 Both ranges are perfect for use in any professional kitchen.
 You’ll find them in most restaurants in the US and Canada.